-Nobody needs to be reminded that the past four months have taken a toll on our collective psyches; being quarantined for months in New Jersey made it very hard to review equipment without interruption with a house full of kids stuck learning online and few manufacturers had inventory they could ship.
+Nobody needs to be reminded that the past 14 months have taken a toll on our collective psyches; being quarantined for months in New Jersey made it very hard to review equipment without interruption with a house full of kids stuck learning online and few manufacturers had inventory they could ship.
 Fortunately, people kept buying headphones and brands like DALI, HiFiMan, and Meze Audio were able to keep the pipeline open.
 There is no question that the luxury headphone category has taken a beating during the pandemic and recession as consumers have been watching their money; leaving some real opportunity for manufacturers who can provide world-class sound quality for under $500.

 $500 is a lot of money for headphones.
 The Head-Fi crowd who are willing to spend $3,000 on a pair may respectfully disagree with me, but for 99% of the planet — $500 is a lot of money to spend on a pair of headphones.

-But if you’re willing to spend $500 for a pair of headphones, what are some of the best options?
+But if you’re willing to spend $500 for a pair of wireless headphones, what are some of the best options?

 Over the past four months, I’ve been lucky to have 8 pairs of headphones pass through my home and 4 really made a very strong impression.
 I have never been a strong proponent of wireless headphones as their sonic performance has never impressed me enough to consider them as daily drivers that I would consider over wired passive headphones.